 Loss of sensory and motor nerve function is thought to be related to demyelination of nerve fibers.
 Found in the brain and peripheral nervous system, nerve fibers are coated with a fatty substance called myelin.
 Myelin acts much like the plastic coating on a copper wire: it wraps around nerve fibers, thus preventing the nerve fibers from touching each other and “shorting out” when an electrical current passes through.
 If demyelination is severe enough, it can result in abnormal nerve conduction tests, similar to multiple sclerosis.

 Treatment for neurological Lyme is highly controversial.
 The CDC recommends antibiotic therapy using doxycycline, cefuroxime, or amoxicillin, limited to 10-21 days for formally diagnosed Lyme disease only.
-Remember, they don’t define LNB as separate from Lyme disease, and so specific treatment recommendations are not provided.
 Notably, the CDC website also cites numerous scientific articles showing that long-term antibiotic treatment for Lyme disease is not efficacious.

 Among physicians who do recognize and treat LNB, there is no absolute consensus on therapy.
 Some physicians recommend 1-3 months of combined intravenous antibiotic therapy, and some continue to treat patients as long as symptoms are present.
-Confusing matters more, some studies that suggest oral antibiotic therapy is as efficacious as intravenous antibiotics, but long term follow up for any therapy is limited.
+Confusing matters more, some studies suggest oral antibiotic therapy is as efficacious as intravenous antibiotics, but long-term follow up for any of these therapies is limited.